Are you looking to shed some pounds and have heard about the benefits of drinking water for weight loss?

 Now that you know that drinking more water comes with a lot of advantages, let’s have a look at some smart ways to increase your water consumption.

-If you want to challenge yourself to drinking more water, and/or reducing your overall caffeine and alcohol consumption, you should jump on the 21-Day Drink only Water challenge where for 21 days you will be challenged to drink only water and no other beverages.
+If you want to challenge yourself to drink more water and reduce your overall caffeine and alcohol consumption, you should jump on the 21-Day Drink only Water challenge where for 21 days you will be challenged to drink only water and no other beverages.

-A lot of people who have tried it swear that it noticeably improved their skin, mood, energy levels and performance and while it might be a bit drastic at first, it’s definitely worth a try!
+A lot of people who have finished it have not only lost weight but noticeably improved their skin, mood, energy levels and performance and while it might be a bit drastic at first, it’s definitely worth a try!

 Will you accept the challenge?